Tapaz

-Marugo lake in Barangay San Antonio barangay is most popular tourist destination.

 History

 The first people who arrived and settled in what is now Tapaz are the Panay-Bukidnon people who speak the indigenous Ligbok language.

-When the Spanish arrived in Panay, they established Dumalag town.
-Eventually, Tapaz was founded in 1835 but it continued being a part of Dumalag town for many years.
+When the Spanish arrived in Panay, they established Dumalag.
+Eventually, Tapaz was founded in 1835 but it continued being a part of Dumalag for many years.
 In 1862 and 1863 two letters were made to declare parish under the patronage of St. Jerome.
 Both were signed by Governor General Lemery, but they were never executed.
 Finally, in 1874, Tapaz was declared an independent parish by Jaro Bishop Mariano Cuartero.

 In 2016, the Ligbok language of the Panay-Bukidnon of Tapaz was confirmed to be dying out.
 This triggered a massive conservation program for the language and the epic chant spoken by the Panay-Bukidnon.

 Geography

 Tapaz lies within the latitude 11° 09’ to 11° 09’ 42" and the longitude of 121° 11’ to 122° 34’ 45".
 It is 55 km from Roxas City.

+Marugo Lake in Barangay San Antonio is a popular tourist destination.